-Non-medicinal correction of eating behavior in obese adolescents
+Non-pharmacological correction of eating behavior in adolescents with obesity

 Cite item